 We have long-term relationships with a significant number of tenants, developers, institutions and other companies, some of which are Affiliates and Related Entities, and we are more likely to use a service provider with which we have a long-standing relationship.
-In determining whether to develop
+In determining whether to develop or invest in a particular property on behalf of a Client, we consider those relationships.
+In addition, the existence and development of such relationships will often be taken into account in the management of a Client and its Investments.

 Certain advisors and other service providers, or their affiliates (including accountants, appraisers, valuation experts, tax advisors, fund administrators, lenders, servicers, asset managers, bankers, brokers, attorneys, consultants and investment or commercial banking firms) also provide goods or services to or have business, personal, political, financial or other relationships with Affinius Capital, the Advisor and/or its Affiliated Entities.
 Some of such advisors and service providers are Investors in a Client, sources of investment opportunities or otherwise are Co-Investors in or counterparties to Investments.
+Advisor engages a third-party fund administrator to provide services to Clients and Investments.
+Certain costs and expenses of the fund administrator are paid by Clients.

-These relationships have the potential to influence the Advisor in deciding whether to select or recommend any such advisor or service provider to perform services for a Client or an Investment.
-The Advisor generally seeks to engage advisors and service providers in connection with Investments or Clients on the basis of the overall quality of advice and other services provided, the evaluation of which includes, among other considerations, such service provider's provision of certain investment-related services and research that the Advisor believes to be of benefit to a Client.
+These relationships have the potential to influence the Advisor in deciding whether to select or recommend or continue to recommend any such advisor or service provider to perform services for a Client or an Investment.
+The Advisor generally seeks to engage advisors and service providers in connection with Investments or Clients on the basis of the overall quality of advice and other services provided, the evaluation of which includes, among other considerations, such service provider's provision of certain Investment-related services and research that the Advisor believes to be of benefit to a Client.
 The advisors and other service providers could charge the Advisor or its Affiliated Entities rates or other terms that are different and more favorable than those provided to a Client.
+It is possible that service providers consider the overall level of work performed for the Advisor, the Clients or their Investments in determining whether to provide reduced rates or benefits to the Advisor.
+Based on the foregoing factors, Investors should not expect service providers to the Advisor or any Client to provide services that will be the most beneficial to any Investor or group of Investors.